4.4 Monitoring During Exercise (PTA Critical)

 A Quick Decision Frame

 - Is there a stop-exercise sign on the list above?
-If yes, stop and report.
-Do not modify and continue.
+If yes, stop and report - do not modify and continue.

 Documentation

 A patient in Phase II cardiac rehabilitation has a resting BP of 132/82 mmHg.
-After 6 minutes on the bike, BP is 118/80 mmHg and the patient reports 'a little dizzy.'
+After 6 minutes on the bike, BP is 118/80 mmHg and the patient reports being 'a little dizzy.'
 The PTA should first: